meks77/CoronaOverflow/README.md

 [User Settings](https://github.com/meks77/CoronaOverflow/blob/master/doc/Screenshots/user.png)

-The User-Interface is presented in an Android/IOS App, developed with React Native **(Milan pls Link)**.
+The user-interface is presented in an Android/IOS App, developed with React Native **(Milan pls Link)**.

-The Backend is based on Java, using quarkus (https://quarkus.io/) for a fast spin up.
-Currently we use an in-memory Database for demonstration purposes, but the switch to a real database (PostgreSQL, ...) would be possible within minutes thanks to automated database migration and initialisation provided by FlyWay (https://flywaydb.org/).
+The backend is based on Java, using quarkus (https://quarkus.io/) for a fast spin up.
+Currently we use an in-memory database for demonstration purposes, but switching to a real database (PostgreSQL, ...) would be possible within minutes thanks to automated database migration and initialisation provided by FlyWay (https://flywaydb.org/).

-Communication between App and Backend is done via a REST Api, allowing for future addition of different Presentation Techologies (Angular, ...)
+Communication between app and backend is done via a REST Api, allowing for future addition of different presentation techologies (Angular, ...).

 ## Challenges we ran into